Documentation

 A 10% performance fee on interest is the only revenue mechanism.
 There are no hidden fees or dilution.

-Smart contracts are open source and undergoing a formal audit with Omniscia (submitted March 2026).
-Report will be published publicly upon completion.
+Smart contracts have been audited by Omniscia — all 19 findings addressed and verified.
+Both contracts are live on Arbitrum One.
+The audit report will be published publicly.
 Only deposit amounts you are comfortable with.
 The vault cap limits total protocol exposure.

 Frequently Asked Questions